On unitarizability and Arthur packets: Introduction

 (see \ref{LC-GL} for explanation of the notation).

-Further, we describe in Theorems \ref{thm-0} and \ref{thm-1/2} analogous two-parameter families also in the case of non-exceptional reducibilities $0$ and $\tfrac12$ (they show up always, excluding finitely many cases), and also handle the case of exceptional reducibility at $1$ (Theorem \ref{thm-1}).
-We also compute the Aubert duals of these representations, and get formulas similar to the formula \eqref{intro-tr} (see Propositions \ref{tr 0 inv}, \ref{prop inv 1/2} and \ref{prop inv 1}).
-We expect also for these representations to be isolated, excluding few of them (with very low indexes).
+Further, in Theorems \ref{thm-0} and \ref{thm-1/2} we describe analogous two-parameter families in the cases of non-exceptional reducibilities $0$ and $\tfrac12$ (excluding finitely many $\rho$'s, all reducibilities are of this type when we fix $\sigma$), and also handle the case of exceptional reducibility at $1$ (Theorem \ref{thm-1}).
+We also compute the Aubert duals of these representations, and get formulas similar to formula \eqref{intro-tr} (see Propositions \ref{tr 0 inv}, \ref{prop inv 1/2} and \ref{prop inv 1}).
+We also expect for these representations to be isolated, excluding few of them (with very low indexes).

 The second starting point of this paper in the direction of the Arthur packets is the list of unitarizable irreducible subquotients at critical points in \cite{MR-T-CR3}.
 As we already mentioned, this is a list of around 100 types of them.
-Their unitarizability is obtained by a mixture of a different representation-theoretic methods, and for one case, using the Arthur packets.
-After we got their list (essentially case by case considerations - it took about half of \cite{MR-T-CR3} to get that list), it was not easy to see a pattern (at the first glance, the list seems a little bit random).
-In this paper we prove that we have the following simple pattern (this is Theorem \ref{cr leq 3} in the paper):
+The list (which was essentially obtained through case-by-case considerations; it took about half of \cite{MR-T-CR3} to get it) does not reveal a clear pattern; in fact, at first glance, it seems somewhat random.

+Recall that we know from our present (very limited) understanding of unitarizability: In the case of general linear groups, as well as generic and spherical representations of classical groups (see \cite{MR0870688}, \cite{MR2046512} and \cite{MR2767523}), automorphic representations play a key role in describing unitarizability.”
+It may be natural to try to see if this is also the case for classical groups.

+Arthur packets provide us with a significant number of unitarizable representations (their unitarizability follows from the fundamental work \cite{MR3135650} of J. Arthur).
+For a number of representations of Arthur type we do not know to prove their unitarizability by other methods (at least not at the present time).
+The most interesting representations of Arthur type seem to be those which are irreducible subquotients at critical points.

+Unitary duals carry natural topology (\cite{MR0150241}), and the most interesting representations in the unitary duals are the isolated representations.
+The following conjecture is an attempt to relate Arthur type representations, critical points and isolated representations.
+It may easily happen that the following conjecture is not true, but still we expect that this line of thinking is useful.
+This conjecture may be very hard to prove (if it is true).